Read This First

 Prompt 3: List and comment on the amenities we enjoy today unavailable to even the most wealthy individuals 100 years ago.

-At this stage, the gain is not memorizing the conclusion but learning to think with Global vs. US Average Income.
+Treat Global vs. US Average Income as handles, not slogans.
 A map is successful only when it shows dependence, priority, and tension rather than a decorative list of parts.
 The economic pressure is incentives: moral hope, policy design, and human behavior have to be held in the same field of view.

 Internet and Global Connectivity